Meet Hannah

 Public service is still my way of giving back.
 It’s my way of honoring the values of hard work, community, and perseverance that my family instilled in me.
 I began my career in Economic Development with the Peace Corps, living and working in a small town in southeastern Ghana.
 There, I learned firsthand the power of community organizing, mutual aid, and shared vision to solve problems together.
 Those lessons have guided me throughout my career and continue to shape my approach.

-Today, I serve as the Executive Director of a nonprofit on the North Shore that brings people together to tackle tough challenges.
-Our work focuses on conflict resolution and building stronger communication skills, empowering individuals and communities to create solutions that work for everyone.
+Before becoming State Rep, I served as the Executive Director of a nonprofit on the North Shore that brings people together to tackle tough challenges.
+Our work focused on conflict resolution and building stronger communication skills, empowering individuals and communities to create solutions that work for everyone.

 When I was elected to the Beverly City Council, I got to work immediately.
 I took on National Grid in 2022 and won protections for residents during the transmission line project.
 I championed an ordinance allowing homeowners to build accessory dwelling units, helping address our housing needs.
 I also led efforts to increase transparency and auditing in city government, building trust in how we serve our residents.

-Now, I’m running for State Representative to bring that same dedication and leadership to the Statehouse.
+Now, I’m excited to bring that same dedication and leadership to the Statehouse.
 I know how to create real, tangible results for our communities—whether it’s making the government more transparent, expanding housing options, or protecting residents’ interests.
 I’m ready to work hard and make a difference for all of us.

 Community Service